National Dog Show 2021 on Thanksgiving: How to watch, start time, TV channel, live stream

 Related: 2021 Thanksgiving Day NFL schedule

-Due to the COVID-19 pandemic, the 2021 National Dog Show will only allow fully vaccinated spectators.
+Due to the COVID-19 pandemic, the 2021 National Dog Show will only allow fully vaccinated spectators, which is a change from the previous event.
 Last year, the competition was held without spectators, vendors, sponsors or media.
 Judging followed strict safety guidelines, including social distancing, wearing masks and monitoring temperatures of all participants.
 The competition was also limited to 600 dogs, a 70% decrease from the nearly 2,000 who compete in a regular year.
 Read more about the National Dog Show’s vaccination policy for the 2021 edition.

 Related: Download the 2021 National Dog Show program